-Topics in Music History MUS 200 3.0 SH [GEA] (ART) A comprehensive study of a notable composer or topic of music history.
+MUS 200 Topics in Music History 3.0 SH [GEA] (ART) A comprehensive study of a notable composer or topic of music history.
 The course serves to acquaint students with a significant body of music and its importance in music history.
 Includes historical context, analysis, and listening.
 The title will be extended to describe the current topic, e.g., Johannes Brahms, Women in Music, Charles-Marie Widor, Native American Music, Legendary Pianists.
 May be taken more than once provided the topics differ.

-Beethoven: The Great Master MUS 201 3.0 SH [ GEA ] (ART) A survey of the life and music of Ludwig van Beethoven (1770-1827) including his symphonies, string quartets, piano music, chamber music, and Fidelio.
+MUS Beethoven: The Great Master 3.0 SH [GEA] A survey of the life and music of Ludwig van Beethoven (1770-1827) including his symphonies, string quartets, piano music, chamber music, and Fidelio.
 No music background is required.
+American Musical Theater 3.0 SH [GEA] An overview of the development of the modern American musical theater with emphasis on the music, lyrics, composers, writers, producers, directors, and the history and folklore of "Broadway."
+No musical background is required.
+204 The Jazz Tradition in America 3.0 SH [GEA] (ART) Explores the connection between jazz music and its cultural and social contexts.
+The heritage of the lives and music of jazz artists is discussed.
+Traces the legacy of jazz from its roots in African and American music to current styles.
+No musical background is required.

+The Creative World of Mozart 3.0 SH [GEA] A survey of the music of Wolfgang Amadeus Mozart (1756-1791).
+An exploration of the beauty, peace, grandeur, drama, and grace of Mozart's operas, symphonies, piano concertos, chamber music, and choral music.
+No musical background is required.